Recursively Feasible Probabilistic Safe Online Learning with Control Barrier Functions: Gaussian Process Regression-based Probabilistic Safety Filter

-Inequality \eqref{eq:B_UCB} gives a worst-case high-probability bound for the CBF derivative of the true plant \eqref{eq:system}.
-An important observation is that the right-hand side of \eqref{eq:B_UCB} can be evaluated without having explicit knowledge of the dynamics of the true plant.
-For each state and control input, the standard deviation $\gpsigmaB$ of the GP prediction determines the tightness (and, therefore, the conservativeness) of the bound.
+Inequality \eqref{eq:B_UCB} gives a worst-case high-probability bound of the true CBF derivative.
+The bound is constructed based on the nominal model ($\tilde{\dot{B}}$) and the GP regression from data ($\gpmuB, \gpsigmaB$).
 We use this lower bound of the CBF derivative to construct a probabilistically robust CBF chance constraint that can be evaluated without explicit knowledge of the dynamics of the true plant, and we incorporate it in a chance-constrained reformulation of the CBF-QP safety filter: